How Ark's governance works

 Aled studied Chemistry at the University of Oxford, and postgraduate law at the University of Pennsylvania and the University of Oxford.
 He qualified as a barrister in 2016 and has since practised in intellectual property and commercial law.

-Karen Robinson is the Research and Development Leader at Bolingbroke academy, responsible for the reading programme, the library and careers provision.
+Karen Robinson is the Career and Development Leader at Bolingbroke academy, responsible for the careers provision and library .
 She started her career in public libraries and has worked in a number of schools supporting literacy development with parents and toddlers to sixth formers.
-She has been a Governor at a Primary school for the past 6 years and is now happy to take on this role at Bolingbroke Academy.
+She is a founding member of the staff team at Bolingbroke and has been a staff governor since the academy opened.

 Having grown up and been schooled in numerous different countries, Iandra came to the UK to finish her studies at Oxford.
 After nearly ten years as a solicitor in the City, Iandra moved to Moscow where she set up and has been actively engaged over the past 11 years in an education consultancy that aims to mentor students to find the right educational outcome for them.
 She has also chaired a charity committee that was involved with over 20 different charities.
 A firm believer that a solid education combined with strong support for mental health and wellbeing are the key to most children's success, Iandra has been involved with school mentoring and has an advisory role in the reform of a school in Mexico City.